Date – Tuesday, 3rd March 2020

 Pitch & Conditions

-Will Pakistan finish off with a win?
-Will Thailand cause an upset?
+Can South Africa improve their record against the West Indies and top the group?
+Will West Indies pull off a win?
 Or will the rain play the spoil-sport?
 We can’t wait for this match.
 Follow us on Twitter for all the updates.